ahmed-ismail999/RPA-UiPath---Calculate-Client-Security-Hash/README.md

-# RPA UiPath---Calculate Client Security Hash
+# RPA UiPath--Calculate Client Security Hash

 This RPA (Robotic Process Automation) project automates the process of working with **ACME System 1** to manage work items and perform client data processing.
 The project is divided into two main components: the **Dispatcher** and the **Performer**.